 - (B) Any other element introducing flexibility into the structure between the lashing point and the base of the container stack is to be evaluated and taken into account, if necessary.
-Examples of this could be flexibility of a lashing bridge, sliding of a hatch cover, or torsional deformations of the hull. - (C) In the case of a para-lashing arrangement where two lashing rods and two turnbuckles are attached to adjacent corner castings, total cross-section area is set to the sum of each rod section area.
+Examples of this could be flexibility of a lashing bridge, sliding of a hatch cover, or torsional deformations of the hull. - (C) In the case of a para-lashing arrangement, total cross-section area is set to the sum of each rod section area.
 In the case of para-lashing arrangement in which one turnbuckle and two lashing rods are used in combination, shown on (Fig 8), the same section area is used.
-(2021)
+(2024)